ferdium/ferdium-server/README.md

 Unofficial Franz server replacement for use with the Ferdi Client.

 ## Why use a custom ferdi-server?
 A custom ferdi-server allows you to experience the full potential of the Ferdi client.
+It allows you to use all Premium features (e.g. Workspaces and custom URL recipes) and [adding your own recipes](#creating-and-using-custom-recipes).

 ## Features
 - [x] User registration and login